 The safest way to learn to swim is with an experienced and certified instructor.
 Parents can rest assured that their children are safe in the hands of lifeguards and instructors who have completed hours of training and are CPR certified.
 For those who want to get in on the action, many aquatics clubs and gyms offer parent-child classes for infants and toddlers; plus, swim facilities usually offer parents an opportunity to watch their child’s swim class from the pool deck as their little ones get stronger and stronger with each lesson.
 Learning to swim at an early age emphasizes the importance of water safety to children—something they will carry with them throughout their lives.

 Learning to swim has multiple benefits aside from safety and drowning prevention.
 Getting involved in swim lessons allows children to gain valuable social skills, explore a healthy outlet, find an exercise they enjoy, and uncover their talents.
 They might pursue the swim team to find they’re exceptionally fast at backstroke, but also discover an affinity for sports, the aquatics community, or leadership stemming from the examples of their instructors and coaches.
 Who knows, maybe they will grow up to be a professional athlete and follow the footsteps of Olympic swimmer Rowdy Gaines, who leads the Step Into Swim program.

-With the help of our founding partner, Every Child A Swimmer, Step Into Swim is dedicated to spreading water safety awareness and making swimming lessons accessible to children all over the country.
+Step Into Swim is dedicated to spreading water safety awareness and making swimming lessons accessible to children all over the country.